Center-for-Health-Data-Science/bulkDGD/doc/source/api_reference.rst

 * :doc:`analysis <analysis>`, containing utilities to analyze the data produced by the DGD model.

 * :doc:`core <core>`, containing the core components of the DGD model and the model itself.

+* :doc:`genes <genes>`, containing utilities to create customized lists of genes to use with the DGD model.

 * :doc:`ioutil <ioutil>`, containing utilities for loading and saving files and pre-process data.